notrab/small-data-sf-workshop/part2.md

 16. Deploy to Vercel

     [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fnotrab%2Fturso-per-tenant-starter&env=TURSO_API_TOKEN,TURSO_ORG,TURSO_DATABASE_NAME,TURSO_GROUP_AUTH_TOKEN)

+> [!NOTE]
+> Congratulations!
+You just deployed a Slack-like app with per tenant database schema.

 17. Sign into your new app and create some messages in one of the workspaces created above.